-We put together this short bike tour- 3 full days of cycling and 2 half days – for those who do not feel like taking a vacation entirely on a saddle, besides each day there will be a choice for easier and short bike rides and more challenging ones.
+We put together this short bike tour- 3 full days of cycling and one half day – for those who do not feel like taking a vacation entirely on a saddle, besides each day there will be a choice for easier and short bike rides and more challenging ones.

 Whether crowned by timeless villages, covered by vineyards and olive groves or strewn with wildflowers, the hills of Tuscany have one thing in common: they’re perfect for exploring on two wheels.
 Pedal to lofty hill towns, spin through broad valleys and follow sinuous country roads past cypress-lined lanes and quiet woodland.
 Off your bike, discover unforgettable Renaissance art and architecture, visit winery and cellars: you will be in the heart of Brunello wine land, savour meals created from the finest local ingredients and relax in charming Tuscan retreats.

-You can choose between Carbon frame race bike, hybrid and high-end E-bike to enjoy at the best pace!
+You can choose between Carbon frame race bike, hybrid and high-end E-bike and Gravel… to enjoy at the best pace!

 - Scenic cycling through the stunning landscape of the Val d’Orcia